 The RPAs envisage the possibility of terminating the procedure because of lack of cooperation by the taxpayer.
 The agreement reached by the tax administrations of both DTT signatory states may not be appealed by the interested party.

-Typically, interest arises on late payments of taxes; however, no interest will be accrued in cases where the Tax Agency makes an adjustment on the basis of the agreement reached in a MAP.
+Typically, interest arises on late payments of taxes; however, no interest will be accrued in cases where the Tax Agency makes an adjustment based on the agreement reached in a MAP.

 Spanish law incorporates the possibility of suspending the debt once the MAP has been initiated, without having to go to the Spanish courts; however, if court procedures have been initiated, the court should be the one to grant the suspension.

 Once the tax administrations reach an agreement, it is applied by means of an exchange of letters, which must be expressly accepted by the interested party.
 If this does not happen, the authorities may terminate the procedure without eliminating double taxation.

 There is no stated maximum duration for the procedure, but the average duration has decreased over the past few years thanks to the better functioning of the tax administrations and by the interested parties having a better knowledge of the instrument.